 Pro Tip:

-Donโt go too heavy to start.
-Think about the dumbbells youโd grab if you did this exercise, and start with the EZ Bar weighing the combined total of those dumbbells.
+Don't go too heavy to start.
+Think about the dumbbells you'd grab for this exercise and start with the EZ Bar weighing the combined total of those dumbbells.
+Read more: How Much Does An EZ Bar Weigh

 3. EZ Bar Preacher Curls

-Weโve gone through the preacher curl and the EZ Bar curl, so now weโre combining these exercises.
+We've gone through the preacher curl and the EZ Bar curl, so now we're combining these exercises.
 This is one of my personal favorites.

 How To Do It:

-- Find the most comfortable grip for your wrists.
-They should be roughly shoulder width apart.
+- Find the most comfortable grip for your wrists — they should be roughly shoulder width apart.

 - Lock your elbows on the preacher curl pad.